SadiJunior/cs50/README.md

 I will be adding all the activities done througout the CS50 course to this repository.

-The course is divided in 10 weeks, each one focusing on a different computation knowledge:
+The course is divided in 10 weeks, each one focusing on a different computation skill:

 0. Week 0: Introduction and Scratch
 1. Week 1: C